khulnasoft/readyapi.js/documentation/fastify.md

 Did it work?
 OMG, this is so cool!
 It didn’t?
 [Create a new issue](https://github.com/khulnasoft/readyapi.js/issues/new/choose) so we can improve this guide here — I mean, that’s the beauty of open source, isn’t it?

-## Render your OpenAPI reference with Readyapi
+## Render your OpenAPI reference with Scalar

 Congratulations, you’ve come really far.
 And I have good news for you, you’re just a few lines of code away from a stunning API reference for your Fastify project.
 Time to pull our package: